SuperHeavyBallet/TOP-Battleship/README.md

 hits and keep attacking near there
 - /// Create Reset Game Loop
 - /// Hide Enemy Ships for Player
-- Create Random Placement of fleet at start
+- /// Create Random Placement of fleet at start - Pseudo Random, pick from list
+- /// Prevent player and enemy ship placement to be the same, player can guess positions
-- Allow Vertical ship placement
+- /// Allow Vertical ship placement